carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Enable `Server access logging` for logging object-level fields object-size, total time, turn around time, and Http referrer.
 Not available with CloudTrail.
 - Use `VPC S3 gateway endpoint` to access S3 bucket within AWS VPC to reduce the overall data transfer cost.
 - Enable `S3 Transfer Acceleration` for faster transfer (high throughput) to S3 bucket (mainly uploads).

+#### Integrations

-  - Create CloudFront distribution with Origin Access Identity (OAI) pointing to S3 for faster cached content delivery (mainly reads) over long distances between your client and S3.
+- Create `CloudFront` distribution with Origin Access Identity (OAI) pointing to S3 for faster cached content delivery (mainly reads) over long distances between your client and S3.
   - Restrict the access of S3 bucket through CloudFront only using Origin Access Identity (OAI).
 Make sure user can’t use a direct URL to the S3 bucket to access the file.
+  - Note: CloudFront provides two ways to send authenticated requests to an Amazon S3 origin: origin access control (OAC) and origin access identity (OAI).
+OAC is recommeded.
-- Use AWS Athena (Serverless Query Engine) to perform analytics directly against S3 objects using SQL query and save the analysis report in another S3 bucket.
+- Use `AWS Athena` (Serverless Query Engine) to perform analytics directly against S3 objects using SQL query and save the analysis report in another S3 bucket.
   - Use Case: one time SQL query on S3 objects, S3 access log analysis, serverless queries on S3, IoT data analytics in S3, etc.

 #### S3 Tiered Storage (Storage Classes)